 Why Make This Recipe

-- Kid-friendly – Kids love chicken, and it never hurts to have a new chicken recipe.
+- Kid-friendly – Kids love chicken, and it never hurts to have a new chicken recipe and their favorite fast food.

 - Frugal – Serve with some sides and a little chicken goes a long way.